d1ly/cse15l-lab-reports/week1.md

 ## ls to a file
 ![Image](lsfile.PNG)

 Using ls on a file just displays the mentioned filename.
-If the file doesn't exist in the current directory it will cause an error.
+If the file doesn't exist in the current directory it will cause an error, otherwise it is not an error.
 The current directory is `~/lecture1/messages/` which can then access `en-us.txt` within it, so using ls on the file displays the listed filename.

 # cat command
 Also known as concatenate, this command reads data from a file and outputs it.
 The text of the file is outputted.

 ## cat with no arguments
 ![Image](cat1.PNG)
 Using cat with no arguments waits for the user to input something, and then duplicates it as the output.
-It is a way to check human input and if it works by spitting the input back.
+It is a way to check human input and if it works by outputting the input back.
 The directory doesn't necessarily matter but this one is in directory `lecture1/`, and there aren't any errors.

 ## cat to a directory
 ![Image](cat2.PNG)